1362 Griqua: Orbit and classification

 Griqua is an asteroid in a cometary orbit (ACO), with no observable coma but with a Tisserand's parameter of 2.95, below the threshold of 3.0 defined for main-belt asteroids.
 ACO's may be extinct comets.
 It is the namesake and largest member of the small dynamical Griqua group (known as the "Griquas"), a marginally unstable group of asteroids observed in the Hecuba gap, a resonant zone with the gas giant Jupiter (2/1J).
 Griqua itself is background asteroids and does not belong to any known asteroid family.

 This asteroid orbits the Sun in the outermost asteroid belt at a distance of 2.0–4.4 AU once every 5 years and 9 months (2,107 days; semi-major axis of 3.22 AU).
 Its orbit has a high eccentricity of 0.37 and an inclination of 24° with respect to the ecliptic.

 The body's observation arc begins with its first observation as at Lowell Observatory in January 1931, more than 4 years prior to its official discovery observation at Johannesburg.

 Groups in the Hecuba gap

 The marginally unstable Griqua group includes 3688 Navajo, 4177 Kohman and 11665 Dirichlet, while the stable 2:1 resonant group are the "Zhongguos", named after 3789 Zhongguo.
 The transition between these two groups, however, is not clear.
 The unnamed, third group in the Hecuba gap are strongly unstable.
 Their largest members are the asteroids 1921 Pala, 1922 Zulu and 5201 Ferraz-Mello, as well as 5370 Taranis, 8373 Stephengould, and 9767 Midsomer Norton.

 Physical characteristics

-In the Tholen classification, Griquas spectral type is ambiguous, closest to a common C-type asteroid and somewhat similar to an primitive P-type asteroid (CP).
+In the Tholen classification, Griquas spectral type is ambiguous, closest to a common C-type asteroid and somewhat similar to a primitive P-type asteroid (CP).
 The asteroid has also been characterized as a "brighter" B-type asteroid in both the Tholen- and SMASS-like taxonomy of the Small Solar System Objects Spectroscopic Survey (S3OS2).